lucascoelhof/CarND-Advanced-Lane-Lines/README.md

 ### Thresholded binary image
-After undistorting the image, we then proceed to creating a binary thresholded image.
+After undistorting the image, we then proceed to create a binary thresholded image.
 In this step, we transform the video frame into a binary image (either white or black).
-We do so in order to get a easier to treat image for the following steps.
-The first step is to calcuate the HSL representation of the image.
-HSL (hue, saturation and lightness) is a other way to represent color spaces, other than RBG.
+We do so in order to get an easier to treat image for the following steps.
+The first step is to calculate the HSL representation of the image.
+HSL (hue, saturation and lightness) is another way to represent color spaces, other than RBG.
 We use the S channel because it is immune to lightness and color variations in the image.
 This is the output of the S channel binary image:

-gradient of the image.
-The Sobel operator is a joint of a Gaussian smoothing and a Canny transform of the image.
 ![Example frame](report_images/s_channel_test3.jpg)

 Then, we use the L channel to calculate the [Sobel-Feldman Operator](https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_imgproc/py_gradients/py_gradients.html).
+The Sobel operator is a joint of a Gaussian smoothing and a Canny transform of the image.
 Differently from Canny transform, the Sobel operator can have a derivative direction, so we can consider derivatives in a specific orientation.
 This is the output of the binary Sobel transform on L channel: